How to Protect IP and Avoid IP Leakage

 IP leakage is expensive.
 That’s why it’s time to protect your IP today.

-By using Methodics IPLM, you can prevent IP leakage.
+By using Methodics IPLM, you can prevent IP leaks.
 You can leverage features and workflows that ensure IP is restricted to authorized geographies.
 As a result, you’ll avoid costly fines.
 And you’ll confidently protect your IP.

 At the same time, you’ll gain speed — ensuring faster delivery of your semiconductor.